-- the extent to which the novel strain of coronavirus, SARS-CoV-2, which causes COVID-19 ("COVID-19") and any associated downturn, governmental regulations or restrictions may impact our business, including our research, clinical trials, manufacturing and financial condition; - the extent to which the military conflict between Russia and Ukraine and any associated economic downturn, governmental regulations or restrictions may impact our business, including impacts to our research, clinical trials, manufacturing and financial condition; - a weakened macroeconomic environment, including high inflation rates, and its impact on our business, including impacts to our operating costs and financial condition; - the development plan for our product candidate, the growth hormone secretagogue ibutamoren ("LUM-201"); - our expectations regarding the potential benefits, activity, effectiveness and safety of our product candidates; - the development plan for our existing pipeline and potential partnership and out-licensing opportunities; - the timing of planned preclinical studies and clinical trials and availability of clinical data from such clinical trials; - · the timing of and our ability to obtain regulatory approvals for our product candidates; - the clinical utility of our product candidates; - our plans to leverage our existing technologies to discover and develop additional product candidates; - our intellectual property position; - our ability to enter into strategic collaborations, licensing or other arrangements; - our dependence on collaborators for developing, obtaining regulatory approval for and commercializing product candidates in the collaboration; - our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - · plans to develop and commercialize our product candidates; - our ability to obtain additional funds for our operations; - the rate and degree of market acceptance of any approved product candidates; - · the commercialization of any approved product candidates; - · the implementation of our business model and strategic plans for our business, technologies and product candidates; - our reliance on third parties to conduct our preclinical studies or any future clinical trials; - our ability to attract and retain qualified key management and technical personnel; - our reliance on third-party supply and manufacturing partners to supply the materials and components for, and manufacture, our research and development, preclinical and clinical trial product supplies; and - · developments relating to our competitors or our industry.
+- that the final results of our LUM-201 Trials may be materially different than the interim results of such trials that we announced on November 14, 2022; - the extent to which the novel strain of coronavirus, SARS-CoV-2, which causes COVID-19 ("COVID-19") and any associated downturn, governmental regulations or restrictions may impact our business, including our research, clinical trials, manufacturing and financial condition; - the extent to which the military conflict between Russia and Ukraine and any associated economic downturn, governmental regulations or restrictions may impact our business, including impacts to our research, clinical trials, manufacturing and financial condition; - a weakened macroeconomic environment, including high inflation rates, and its impact on our business, including impacts to our operating costs and financial condition; - the development plan for our product candidate, the growth hormone secretagogue ibutamoren ("LUM-201"); - our expectations regarding the potential benefits, activity, effectiveness and safety of our product candidates; - the development plan for our existing pipeline and potential partnership and out-licensing opportunities; - the timing of planned preclinical studies and clinical trials and availability of clinical data from such clinical trials; - · the timing of and our ability to obtain regulatory approvals for our product candidates; - the clinical utility of our product candidates; - · our plans to leverage our existing technologies to discover and develop additional product candidates; - · our intellectual property position; - our ability to enter into strategic collaborations, licensing or other arrangements; - · our dependence on collaborators for developing, obtaining regulatory approval for and commercializing product candidates in the collaboration; - · our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - plans to develop and commercialize our product candidates; - · our ability to obtain additional funds for our operations; - the rate and degree of market acceptance of any approved product candidates; - the commercialization of any approved product candidates; - the implementation of our business model and strategic plans for our business, technologies and product candidates; - · our reliance on third parties to conduct our preclinical studies or any future clinical trials; - our ability to attract and retain qualified key management and technical personnel; - the amount and timing of share repurchases, if any; - our reliance on third-party supply and manufacturing partners to supply the materials and components for, and manufacture, our research and development, preclinical and clinical trial product supplies; and

+· developments relating to our competitors or our industry.

 For additional information regarding known material factors that could cause our actual results to differ from our projected results, please read (1) Part I, Item 1A.
-"Risk Factors" in the annual report on Form 10-K for the fiscal year ended

-December 31, 2021 (the "2021 Annual Report"); (2) Part II, "Item 1A.
+"Risk Factors" in the annual report on Form 10-K for the fiscal year ended December 31, 2021 (the "2021 Annual Report"); (2) Part II, "Item 1A.
 Risk Factors" in this Quarterly Report; (3) our reports and registration statements filed from time to time with the Securities and Exchange Commission (the "SEC"), and (4) other public announcements we make from time to time.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.